Training Specialist

 • Ability to synthesize complex issues and communicate them effectively to diverse audiences, including elected officials, attorneys, advocates, impacted communities, TGI Latin@s and other immigrant groups, other supporters, and the public.

-• Set up appointments and organize TGI trainings with shelters, community-based Organizations, and governmental agencies throughout California.
+• Set up appointments and organize TGI trainings with Shelters, Community organizations, and Governmental Agencies throughout California.

-• Support the planning and executing of strategic campaigns as they relate to specific training and policy priorities.
+• Support the planning and execution of strategic campaigns aligned with specific training and policy priorities.

 • Prioritize directly impacted communities and individuals and coordinate with campaign partners to track progress and win on the campaign’s goals.

-• Serve as a liaison to organizations and agencies who are trained to ensure continuous capacity building and support.
+• Serve as a liaison to organizations and agencies that are trained to ensure continuous capacity building and support.

 • Develop equitable and reciprocal relationships with community organizations, networks, and community members impacted by LGBTQ+ discrimination, mass incarceration, and gender-based violence.